-When the iPhone was still new and our app was first released over a decade ago, it may have seemed like a side project at first – a new channel to get users into our funnel.
+When the iPhone was still new and our app was first released over a decade ago, it may have seemed like a side project – a new channel to get users into our funnel.
 But it has grown to become a valuable storefront.
-Today, mobile bookings, particularly through our apps, represent over half (60%) of our total room nights.
+Today, mobile bookings—particularly through our apps—represent over half (60%) of our total room nights.

 But in the beginning, we had only one small team building the app.
-Over the course of years, we realised two things: first, we needed an overarching strategy for our app as a dedicated storefront, and second, we needed a better way of working for our developers that would help them streamline and speed up the development process.
-We decided it was time to tighten the reins of standardisation and give our app the modernisation attention it deserved so it could become an even bigger part of our business.
+Over the course of the years, we realized two things.
+First, we needed an overarching strategy for our app as a dedicated storefront, and second, we needed a better way of working for our developers to help them streamline and speed up the development process.
+We decided it was time to tighten the reins of standardization and give our app the modernization it deserved so it could become an even bigger part of our business.

 To that end, we created our App Core group, which functions horizontally to serve everyone who works on the app.
 They ensure that the app does what it should do, as well as ensuring our operational excellence.

 Take, for example, our Android app.
-Our customers rely on literally thousands of different Android devices, which means we must continually ensure our app works for every one of them.
-This comes with regular updates to our app – every week, practically – to make sure it all runs like a Swiss watch.
-This level of device diversity has led our App Core group even deeper into the data, monitoring usage in real time to see how many people are using our app and investigating any issues so our customers and partners never miss out on a booking.
+Our customers rely on thousands of different Android devices, which means we must continually ensure our app works for every one of them.
+This comes with regular updates to our app—nearly every week—to make sure it all runs like a Swiss watch.
+This level of device diversity has led our App Core group even deeper into the data, monitoring usage in real-time to see how many people are using our app and investigating any issues so customers and partners never miss out on a booking.

-This group also has goals on the customer side to drive engagement from app users and increase long-term loyalty by building functionality that meets customer needs like helping them in the different stages of booking.
+On the customer side, this group’s goals are to drive engagement from app users and increase long-term loyalty by building functionality that meets customer needs like helping them through each step of booking.
 They’re hard at work right now implementing new, consistent design standards to be used across the app.

 A seamless customer journey